 Certified Diamonds by Independent Gemological Laboratories

-Purchasing a diamond ring is a significant decision in one’s life.
-Not only because of the emotional and romantic meaning associated with such a gift purchase, but also in terms of its financial value.
-It is thus advisable that prior to your important purchase you take look into and understand the importance of diamond grading reports and certified diamonds.
+Purchasing a diamond ring is a significant decision in one’s life, not only because of the emotional and romantic meaning associated with such a gift, but also in terms of its financial value.
+It is advisable that prior to such an important purchase, you take a look into and understand the importance of diamond grading reports and certified diamonds.

-When buying a piece of diamond jewellery, whether this is a diamond engagement ring, a pair of diamond stud earrings or a diamond necklace, make sure that you’re getting your money’s worth for the diamonds purchased.
+When buying a piece of diamond jewellery, whether this is a diamond engagement ring, a wedding band or a pair of diamond stud jewellery, make sure that you’re getting your money’s worth for the diamonds purchased.
 Independent of whether the purchase is made online or in an actual jewellery shop, the item of diamond jewellery should be supplied with the corresponding diamond grading report.
 It is common practice for any reputable jeweller to provide a diamond grading report with the purchase of an item of diamond jewellery.
 The report is a statement that the diamond has been graded by an expert and has been certified to possess the stated characteristics.